odino/odino.github.com/source/_posts/2014-07-07-nikki-0-dot-19-dot-1-awesomeness-wont-stop.markdown

 title: "Nikki 0.19.1: awesomeness won't stop"
 date: 2014-07-07 17:30
 comments: true
-categories: [nikki, NodeJS, JavaScript, github, OSS, open source]
+categories: [nikki, nodejs, javascript, github, oss, open source]
 ---

 Given it's Ramadan and we have some spare time at the